 You’re never too small to accept card payments – in fact, it’s critical for all businesses, irrespective of type or size, to be able to accept electronic and mobile payments.
 If you’re not sure, whether or not your business should be accepting card payments read this article: 5 reasons why your small business needs to accept card payments.

 The question though: How do you start accepting card payments?
 Where do you look?
 What are your options, and what will work best for your business?
-In this article, we’re going to compare 3 different ways of accepting card payments: Traditional bank card machines, QR codes and mobile point of sale (mPOS).
+In this article, we’re going to compare three different ways of accepting card payments: Traditional bank card machines, QR codes and mobile point of sale (mPOS).

 Traditional Bank Card Machines

 Also known as speed points or bank terminals.

 These are the machines you’re probably most familiar with.
 They’re used at most large retailers, restaurants and other businesses, and have been in existence longer than the below alternatives.
-You can rent a terminal from any commercial bank (Absa, Nedbank, Standard Bank, Capitec Bank, FNB) over a pre-determined contractual period.
+You can rent a terminal from any commercial bank (Absa, Nedbank, Standard Bank, Capitec Bank and FNB) over a pre-determined contractual period.